fattorib/ZeRO-transformer/tpu_pod_guide.md

 Anytime you would use ```wds.split_by_worker``` replace it with the above method!
 The only thing you need to be aware of when using this fix is that each PyTorch dataloader can only have a single worker attached to it (done by setting ```num_workers = 0``` in your dataloaders).

 - When using webdataset, your number of total shards must be divisible by the number of TPU hosts running.
 If you don't do this (ex: 127 shards on 4 hosts) then training will hang indefinitely.
-This is especially annoying as this error really only presents itself during the final stages of training.
+This is especially annoying as this error really only presents itself during the final stages of a training epoch.

-- Interrupting training sessions with CTRL+C appears to cause an unrecoverable crash on TPU VMs and the VMs will no longer see the TPUs.
+- Interrupting training sessions with CTRL+C appears to cause an unrecoverable crash on TPU VMs such that the hosts will no longer see the TPUs.
 If you need to cancel a run, one workaround I have found is to run a ```pkill``` on the ```python3``` process running on each host:

 ```bash
 gcloud compute tpus tpu-vm ssh my-tpu-name  --worker=all --zone=my-tpu-zone --command="pkill python3"